Corvusoft/restq/documentation/DESIGN.md

 ### String

-Utiltiy class with static scope offering a common suite of string manipulation routines.
+Utility class with static scope offering a common suite of string manipulation routines.
 Additional methods are inherited from restbed::String and will not be restated here for convenience.
 ```
 +---------------------------------------+
 |              <<static>>               |